Alphabetical List of Posts

 • Margaret Douglas Haines

-1884-1966 Lifelong resident of Newark.
-Member of the General Assembly 1949-1953.
-Taught at Garfield and Avon Ave Schools.
-Canteen worker and ambulance driver in WWI.
-Signal corps driver and USO Organizer in Newark in WWII.
-Graduate of Barringer c.
-1903.
-As an Assembly member, crusaded against sale of switchblade knives, famously pulling out a switchblade…
+1884-1966 Margaret Haines was a lifelong resident of Newark.
+She was a member of the General Assembly from 1949-1953, taught at Garfield and Avon Ave Schools, was a canteen worker and ambulance driver in WWI and a Signal corps driver and USO Organizer in Newark in WWII.
+The Newark News called her “the antithesis of…

 • Margaret Kidney

-1814-1917 Lived to 103.
-Earned her own way after the death of her husband, when she was 35, by making clothes, which she embroidered.
+1814-1917 Margaret Kidney lived to age 103.
+She earned her own way after the death of her husband, when she was 35, by making clothes, which she embroidered.
 On the 1860 census her occupation is listed as “fancy store”.
-Her daughter died when she was 60, after this she fostered many girls, which she attributed to keeping her young.…
+Margaret’s daughter died when she was 60, after this she fostered many girls, which she attributed…

 • Margaret P. McMahon Dugan